sumukhbarve/monoduck/src/lookduck/README.md

 # Lookduck

 ### What is it?
-Lookduck is a minimal, TypeScript-first, React state manager; inspired by [Knockout's](https://knockoutjs.com/) observable pattern.
+- TypeScript-first, React state manager.
+- Inspired by [Knockout's](https://knockoutjs.com/) observable pattern.

 ### How's it different?

-It's intentionally simple, yet composable.
-It requires no boilerplate, and has under 50 lines of readable code.
+- No boilerplate needed, not even a wrapping `<Provider>` component.
+- **Automatic dependency management** for computed values (i.e. derived state).
+- Intentionally simple, highly composable, and strictly typed.